 Block and Block (1980) identified two theoretical personality parameters which they named ‘ego-control’ and ‘ego-resiliency’.
 These were based on the theory of ‘ego functioning’ from psychodynamic theory; a theoretical component of the mind which functions to allow the individual gratification, whilst also giving priority to threat avoidance.
 Block and Block theorised that common to all ego-functions is the control of impulse, for example inhibiting aggressive urges and delaying gratification.

 Ego-control.
 Ego-control, as described by Block and Block (1980), is the degree of impulse control and modulation that an individual has.
-It is a dimensional concept that has over-control at one end of the continuum and under-control at the other end.
+This is a dimensional concept that has over-control at one end of the continuum and under-control at the other end.
 It is defined as “the threshold or operating characteristic of an individual with regard to the expression or containment of impulses, feelings, or desires” (Block & Block, 1980, p.
 43).
 Those who are ‘over-controllers’ were hypothesised to be constrained and inhibited, organised, avoidant and conforming, showing minimal emotional expression and delaying gratification unduly.
 Those at the ‘under-controlled’ end of the continuum however were hypothesised to be expressive, spontaneous, immediately gratifying of desires, distractible, less conforming and comfortable with ambiguity and uncertainty.
 The characteristics at the two extremes can be either desirable or maladaptive depending upon the situation.

 Ego-resiliency.
 Ego-resiliency is defined as “the dynamic capacity of an individual to modify his/her modal level of ego-control, in either direction, as a function of the demand characteristics of the environmental context” (Block & Block, 1980, p.
 48).
 Those with high levels of ego-resiliency (resilient individuals) are hypothesised to have resourceful adaptation to changing circumstances and environments and flexible problem solving strategies.
 Those with low ego-resiliency are described as ‘ego-brittle’ and are hypothesised to show little adaptive flexibility, fixed patterns of responding and difficulty recovering from trauma (for a full discussion on how these concepts differ from other personality variables, see Block & Block, 1980).